giacomopj/py-package-template/README.md

 - Code checks above are hooked to every Git commit
 - Unit tests and test coverage checks are hooked to every Git push (\*\*\*)
 - Documentation can be automatically generated from the code with *Sphinx*
-- The project is containerized with *Docker* and multi-stage builds
+- The project is containerized with *Docker* and multi-stage image
 - The project IDE is *VS Code* pre-configured for the whole toolchain

 (\*) Not used in the Docker container, whose custom Linux image is tied to the Python version (i.e., 3.10.2 by default)